Cyriaque Lamar

 They want to leave.

-The others made it clear: desertion doomed the rando at your right.
-Devout and defector were punished alike, no prayers proffered for either, and the plague ate itself.
+The others made it clear: desertion doomed the rat at your right.
+Devout and defector were punished alike, no prayers proffered for either.
+Any coordination was illusory, any forward momentum was an improvised panic.
+The mammals smashed together, all collisions ending the same way.

 Tippi caught a metallic tang on the wind, cutting through the stink: the other side of the river was bleeding out.

-“There’s nothing accidental about any of this.”
+“There’s nothing accidental about any of this,” she said.

-“Bone lures!” despaired Xoz.
+“Bone lures!” shouted Xoz.
 “Vertical integration!”

-With each thrash, the shark ended bloodlines, but the megacolony ignored the massacre, replacing its unsung dead with the living and condemned.
+Carcharhinus leucas rolled, shedding the swarm in all directions.
+With each thrash, the shark ended bloodlines, but the megacolony replaced its unsung dead with the living condemned, who exchanged their cognition for guaranteed oblivion.

 “Two minutes!”